andrius-siup/recipe-book/README.md

 # Skeleton

 # Features

 ## Existing Features

 ### Navigation Bar
-The navigation bar features is when your nav bar is resized into tablet screen size or below, the links on the right turn into a hamburger icon.
-Also added the entire sidenav, that will store navigation bar links.
+The navigation bar features are fixed and when your navbar is resized into tablet screen size or below, the links on the right turn into a hamburger icon.
+Also added the entire sidenav, which will store navigation bar links.

 ### Home
 The Home page features has keep search panel and all users recipes.
 The user can seek a recipe by category or by ingredient that is in the recipe.
 Search button will find match a word.
 If it found? the recipe will store below the search panel, otherwise displayed message that recipe not found.